 This option determines whether libcurl verifies that the server cert is for the server it is known as.
 When negotiating a SSL connection, the server sends a certificate indicating its identity.
 When CURLOPT_SSL_VERIFYHOST is 2, that certificate must indicate that the server is the server to which you meant to connect, or the connection fails.
 Curl considers the server the intended one when the Common Name field or a Subject Alternate Name field in the certificate matches the host name in the URL to which you told Curl to connect.
-When the value is 1, the certificate must contain a Common Name field, but it doesn't matter what name it says.
-(This is not ordinarily a useful setting).
+When the value is 1, libcurl will return a failure.
+It was previously (in 7.28.0 and earlier) a debug option of some sorts, but it is no longer supported due to frequently leading to programmer mistakes.
 When the value is 0, the connection succeeds regardless of the names in the certificate.
-The default, since 7.10, is 2.
+The default value for this option is 2.